Kudajarnd

 Kudajarnd or Coontajandra (c.
-1845 - c.
-1905) was a Wakaya man from the Northern Territory who became a Wild Australia Show performer and, later in his life, an elder and senior lawman within his community.
+1845) was a Wakaya man from the Northern Territory who became a Wild Australia Show performer and, later in his life, an elder and senior lawman within his community.

 Early life

 Very little is known of Kudajarnd's early life and it is an estimation that he was born in the mid-1840s and that he was born on the land of his people, the Wakaya, in the Barkly Region of the Northern Territory.
 His, and his peoples, first contact with Europeans did not come until 1861 or 1862 when they were approached by William Landsborough who was searching for the missing people from the Burke and Wills expedition.
 During this period in the early 1860s Kudajarnd was living with his first wife, Langinkab, who was a Wakaya woman.

 Following Landsborough's arrival and his report of the conditions, and availability of water, in that area European interest increased and, between 1864 and 1867 a number of pastoral stations were established.
 Along with the damaging environmental and cultural impacts of the Europeans arrival they also brought with the previously unknown diseases which killed many of the Wakaya and other Aboriginal peoples living in the region and there were also many bloody conflicts between the Europeans and the Wakaya.

 By the 1880s Kudajarnd had reached a higher level of initiation within his community and married another woman, Kulindab, who was a Wakaya/Indjalandji woman.

 In 1891 Kudajarnd, leading a number of his people, travelled to Lake Nash Station and there he met Brabazon Harry Purcell.
 Purcell was a stock and station agent who was in the region purchasing Aboriginal artefacts on behalf of Archibald Meston.
 The group sold Purcell some artefects, which are now at the Pitt Rivers Museum.

 Purcell was also recruiting performers for the Wild Australia Show, also for Meston, but it was not until they met some months later, that Kudajarnd, both of his wives and two other Wakaya men Narimbu and Dangakura that had decided to join the show.
 The group of Wakaya were the first to join the show and their motivations for doing so are not clear; there are accusations that Purcell used force.
 They then travelled with Purcell to Brisbane with the distance between Townsville and Brisbane being via steamship and they initially understood that they would be away for 2 years.